TinyCrayon/TinyCrayon-iOS-SDK/README.md

 # TinyCrayon SDK for iOS

 ## Overview
-TinyCrayon SDK provides tools for adding image layer mask capabilities to your mobile applications.
+TinyCrayon SDK provides tools for adding image cutout and layer mask capabilities to your mobile applications.

 Image layer mask is a fundamental technique in image manipulations.
 It allows you to selectively modify the opacity (transparency) of the layer they belong to.
 This flexibility to define the opacity of different areas of a layer is the basis for more interesting image manipulation techniques such as selective coloring and luminosity masking.

 The current version of TinyCrayon SDK provides the following three tools:
-* Quick Select: Smart and easy to use, you just need to select part of the object and the edge detection algorithm will find the boundary for you.
+* Quick Select: Smart and easy to use, users just need to select part of the object and the edge detection algorithm will find the boundary.
 * Hair Brush: Smooth and natual looking, paint on the hair/fur of an object and the algorithm will select the hair/fur for you in high quality.
 * Regular Brush: A regular brush tool with the capability to adjust its size, hardness and opacity.